top of page

 Hunting for Value

 Economic pressures and a shift towards frugality have led Japanese consumers to seek value in their purchases.
 Discount retailers and private-label products have gained popularity.
-Brands must balance quality with affordability and highlight cost-saving benefits without compromising perceived value.
-Emphasizing long-term cost savings and durability can appeal to value-conscious consumers.
+Brands must strike a balance between quality and affordability, highlighting cost-saving benefits without compromising perceived value.
+Emphasising long-term cost savings and durability can appeal to value-conscious consumers.

 Spending More Time at Home

 The trend of spending more time at home, known as "sugomori," has increased demand for home-related products and services.
 Brands can tap into this market by offering convenient, high-quality home goods and promoting them online.
-Products that enhance comfort and convenience at home particularly appeal to consumers spending more time indoors.
+Products that enhance comfort and convenience at home, particularly those that appeal to consumers spending more time indoors, are particularly appealing.

 Buying Products Differently

 Japanese consumers are increasingly shopping online, a trend accelerated by high broadband penetration and a preference for the convenience and anonymity it offers.
-Brands must optimize their e-commerce platforms and ensure a seamless online shopping experience to cater to this shift.
-Providing detailed product information, high-quality images, and easy navigation can enhance the online shopping experience,
+Brands must optimise their e-commerce platforms and ensure a seamless online shopping experience to cater to this shift.
+Providing detailed product information, high-quality images, and easy navigation can enhance the online shopping experience.

 Health and Environmental Consciousness

 Health and environmental concerns are growing among Japanese consumers.
-Products promoting health benefits or being environmentally friendly will likely resonate well.
+Products that promote health benefits or are environmentally friendly will likely resonate well.
 Highlighting these aspects in your marketing can attract health-conscious and eco-aware consumers.
-Brands should emphasize their commitment to sustainability and the health benefits of their products.
+Brands should emphasise their commitment to sustainability and the health benefits of their products.

 Growing a brand in Japan requires a nuanced understanding of local consumer behaviours and cultural context.
 By addressing risk aversion, selective purchasing habits, and evolving preferences of Japanese consumers, brands can build trust and foster loyalty.
 Implementing strategies to attract new customers, encourage higher purchase volumes, and increase transaction values will position your brand for success in the Japanese market.